shoekstra/chef-book/part4/13-uploading-running-chef-client.md

 vagrant@chef-book:~$
 ```

-If you notice I don't have a `cookbook_path` directory, i need add one:
+If you notice I don't have a `cookbook_path` directory, I need to add one:

 ```bash
 vagrant@chef-book:~$ cat .chef/knife.rb